 You’ll love this Easy Homemade Matzo, a simple from-scratch matzah cracker recipe that’s perfect for Passover.
 Just flour and water combine to make a crispy and golden unleavened baked bread that’s ready in only 18 minutes according to classic kosher tradition!

-Matzo, sometimes referred to as matzoh or matzah, is a thin unleavened bread made from flour and water that’s traditionally eaten during Passover.
+Matzo, sometimes referred to as matzah, matzoh or matza, is a thin unleavened bread made from flour and water that’s traditionally eaten during Passover.

 Similar in texture and taste to a thick crispy cracker and usually topped with salt and a schmear of butter, most Jewish families nowadays typically buy matzo packaged — but it’s so easy to make from scratch at home.

 Tradition dictates that matzo be made fast, within 18 minutes from the moment you mix the flour and water until when you take the last batch of matzo bread out of the oven.
 It’s a hectic 18 minutes, but it is possible.
 Let me show you how!

 Why you will love these Jewish Crackers //

 - This traditional matzo recipe has only 2 ingredients!
 Only flour and water (and a little heat) are needed to make this classic unleavened bread.

 - Make it kosher (or not): I lay out how to make matzo in only 18 minutes according to kosher standards.
 Make it fast and traditional, or take your time if you’re not worried about following the rules.

 - It’s a crispy, crunchy cross between a cracker and a flatbread.
 Matzo is the perfect combination of a big cracker and a piece of crunchy flatbread.